 Vyjayanthi V. Rao, PhD, Co-director, is an anthropologist by training.
 Prior to joining Terreform, she held research and teaching positions at The New School for Social Research and at University of Chicago, where she also received her doctorate.
 From 2002 to 2004 she served as the Research Director of the Initiative on Cities and Globalization, Yale University, and as the Co-Director of Partners for Urban Knowledge, Action and Research (PUKAR), an innovative urban laboratory in Mumbai, India.
 Her current work focuses on cities after globalization, specifically on intersections of urban planning, design, art, violence, and speculation.
 She authored many articles on these topics in noted journals, the co-editor of Speculation, Now: Essays and Artwork (Duke University Press, 2015) and is completing a manuscript on the spatial transformation of Mumbai. [email@example.com]

-Deen Sharp, Co-director, based in London and New York, is a geographer and a doctoral candidate in the Earth and Environmental Science program at the CUNY Graduate Center.
+Deen Sharp, PhD, Co-director, is currently a Post-Doctoral Fellow at the Aga Khan Program for Islamic Architecture at the Massachusetts Institute of Technology (2018-2019).
 He is the co-editor of Beyond the Square: Urbanism and the Arab Uprisings (Urban Research, 2016).
-His current doctoral project concerns the joint-stock corporation and urban space in Lebanon.
+His doctoral dissertation entitled, "Corporate Urbanization: Between the future and survival in Lebanon" focuses on the corporation and urban development in the Eastern Mediterranean.
 His work has been featured in a number of publications, including, Jadaliyya, Portal 9, Arab Studies Journal and the Guardian.
-Previously, he was a freelance journalist and consultant based in Lebanon and has worked for several UN agencies, including UNDP and UN-Habitat, governments and international NGOs. [email@example.com]
+Previously, he was a freelance journalist and consultant based in Lebanon and has worked for several UN agencies, including UNDP and UN-Habitat, governments and international NGOs. [firstname.lastname@example.org]

 Maria Cecilia Fagel, Executive Editor, is an architecture/urban researcher, critic, and writer.
 She has a BArch from the University of San Carlos — Technological Center, Cebu, a BBA in Design Management from Parsons, The New School for Design, and a MFA in Design Criticism from the School of Visual Arts.
 Prior to Terreform, she was a market research analyst for the New York City-based Advisor to Dentsu Japan.
 Her work was published in Architect’s Newspaper, Verlag form GmbH & Co.
 KG, and by Cooper-Hewitt’s DesignFile. [email@example.com]